qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/introduction/about.rst

 About
 =====

-qooxdoo (pronounced ['ku:ksdu:]) is a comprehensive and innovative framework for creating desktop-style web applications, often called rich internet applications (RIAs).
+qooxdoo (pronounced ['kuksdu:]) is a comprehensive and innovative framework for creating desktop-style web applications, often called rich internet applications (RIAs).
 Leveraging object-oriented JavaScript allows developers to build impressive cross-browser applications.
 No HTML, CSS nor DOM knowledge is needed. qooxdoo includes a platform-independent development tool chain, a state-of-the-art GUI toolkit and an advanced client-server communication layer.
 It is Open Source under an LGPL/EPL dual :doc:`license <license>`.

 .. _pages/introduction/about#framework: